-An overview of the Company's key sources of business, key performance indicators and high level strategy are set out in the Directors' Report.
+An overview of the Company's key sources of business, key performance indicators and high level strategy are set out in the Strategic Report.
 The Company has significant financial resources together with prudent investment policies, high quality of assets, robust underwriting procedures controls and mitigating processes including, but not limited to, reinsurance.
-Consequently the Directors believe that the Company is well placed to manage its business risks despite the current uncertain economic outlook.
+Consequently the Directors believe that the Company is well placed to manage its business risks.
 The Directors are confident that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and accounts.